 2019 Festival ARTISTS

 Born in Soweto, South Africa, Bassist Bakithi Kumalo came to international attention in 1986 for his work on Paul Simon's album Graceland, which won the 1987 Grammy Award for Album of the Year.
 Kumalo’s distinct style combines African rhythms and melodies with American pop music.
 He started playing bass at the age of seven filling in with his uncle’s band.
 He has released four albums as a solo artist, as well as three award-winning children’s albums with his wife.
 Kumalo is a two-time Grammy Award winner, and he continues to write music and tour the world.
-In addition to touring with Simon, he has performed or recorded with numerous artists including Sting, Herbie Hancock, Gloria Estefan, Joan Baez and Cyndi Lauper.
-On July 27, Kumalo will perform with several friends to be announced.
+In addition to touring with Simon for over 30 years, he has performed or recorded with numerous artists including Sting, Herbie Hancock, Gloria Estefan, Joan Baez and Cyndi Lauper.

 the whispering tree